johanley/book-les-mots-ont-une-ame/readme.md

 - PostScript's built-in StandardEncoding
 - ISOLatin-1

-The difference is just a single glyph/byte: octal 140 (hex 60) is a grave in ASCII, but a quoteleft in both ISOLatin-1 and PostScript's StandardEncoding.
+The difference is just a single glyph/byte: octal 140 (hex 60) is a *grave* in ASCII, but a *quoteleft* in both ISOLatin-1 and PostScript's StandardEncoding.
 (See the PostScript Language Reference Manual, 3rd edition, page 783.)
-Sometimes you see text which mixes a grave with a quoteright, like this:
+Sometimes you see text which mixes a *grave* with a *quoteright*, like this:

 `blah blah'